sonata-development/ADSM-CEngine/README.md

 ##Compile CEngine Executable
 The CEngine needs to be compiled for testing and deployment both.

-Windows is the primary target currently as the ADSM GUI application is most used on Windows.
+Windows is the primary target currently as the ADSM GUI application is mostly used on Windows.

 Compiling on Linux isn't fully supported yet for two reasons: